rbingle2003/website_portfolio/README.md

 # professionalWebsitePortfolio
-This is a collection of resources used by me for my various projectd
+This is a collection of resources used by me for my various projects